Mood Swings, sadness, anxiety, irritability and even panic attacks are linked directly to our sex hormones.

 However, when we start moving into perimenopause – age 40 to 50’ish, these fluctuations are no longer occurring at reliable and specific times of the month, and INSTEAD start happening at UNexpected times – and, thus, we experience mood swings and the “emotional rollercoaster” at just about any time – sometimes without any rhyme or reason to its occurrence.

-As I mentioned earlier when talking about brain fog, Estrogen is very active in the brain.
+Estrogen is very active in the brain.
 It has very specific anti-depressive effects in the brain by stimulating serotonin and dopamine – two brain chemicals that improve our moods.
 However, that doesn’t mean that the higher the Estrogen, the happier we are.
 It isn’t that simple because it is still all about balance between Estrogen and Progesterone.
 Progesterone is also very active in the brain.
 In fact, it may be as high as 20 times more active in the brain than it is in the blood.

 Progesterone has calming effects on the brain and stimulates GABA, or Gamma aminobutyric acid, our calming neurotransmitter.
 As levels of Estrogen go unbalanced from low Progesterone, we are more prone to feel tension, anxiety and panic attacks.
 On the other hand, as our levels of Estrogen decline, we can experience episodes of depression.

 Learn more about hormone decline and symptoms as well as what treatment options are available with Bioidentical Hormones.

 Visit my free video library for more information: